icdevs/Icdevs_mainsite/developer_advisory_committee.md

 ## Requirements:

 * Demonstrated Familiarity with Internet Computer Development.
 Send us your github.
-* A commitment to participate in the on-chain governance process in a timely manner.
-You don't have to actively vote, but we'd love for you to.
-* Liquid Donation of 60+ ICP or Dedicate a 100+ ICP - 8 year neuron.
+* Liquid Donation of 130+ ICP or Dedicate a 130+ ICP - 8 year neuron.
 You can find dedication instructions on the [donations page](/donations.html).

 ## Apply to be a Developer Advisory Committee:

 ## Requirements:

 * Demonstrated Familiarity with Internet Computer Development.
 Send us your github.
-* A commitment to participate in the on-chain governance process in a timely manner.
-You don't have to actively vote, but we'd love for you to.
 * A dedicated neuron contributing to the ICDevs.org ecosystem.
 Please send us your dedicated 18+ ICP 8 year locked neuron address.
 You can find dedication instructions on the [donations page](/donations.html).